Abdurehman95/Daily-note-app/README.md

 3. Let Gradle sync and resolve all dependencies.
 4. Run the app on an Android Emulator or a physical device!

-✔️Team Members
+### ✔️Team Members
-   1.Yonas yirgu
+   1. Yonas yirgu
-   2.Hailemeskel Getaneh
+   2. Hailemeskel Getaneh
-   3.Abdurehman Seid
+   3. Abdurehman Seid
-   4.Dagnachew Getahun
+   4. Dagnachew Getahun
-   5.Halid Faruk
+   5. Halid Faruk